Your shopping cart is empty!

 If you are using a heat pump, please make sure that the heat pump company specify a pump that can cope with the underfloor heating duty as you might not need our control packs with heat pumps.

 We recommend a minimum of 50mm of Polyurethane insulation for the underfloor heating system.
-This is very
+This is very high quality insulation and can be used for both concrete and timber suspended floor constructions.

 Note we do not supply the insulation.
 Any builders’ merchant will have Celotex or Kingspan insulation in stock.
 The quote is based on clipping the pipe direct to the insulation board.
 We do supply pipe clips.
 With concrete floors, we recommend 65mm – 75mm of screed on top of the insulation.